pkoswald/ENC4265/manual.md

 *Figure #17: The Library link on the top bar of Steam.*

-The Steam library page is where you can view all of your purchased games, manage them, and start them.
+The Steam library page is where you can view all of your purchased games, manage them, and start playing them.
 To access the Library page, press the "Library" link on the top bar of Steam.

 ![Library page](/docs/assets/library.PNG)